The Best Medical Alert Systems for Diabetics – Tested in 2025

 LifeStation offers devices primarily for seniors.
 Therefore, they are easy to use for many people, including those with diabetes.
 The equipment is also reliable.
 LifeStation offers a home medical alert system and two wearables for people who stay active or enjoy getting out and about.

-• Lack of price transparency on website
+• No price transparency on the website

 LifeStation made our list because of its TMA Five Diamond certified monitoring center.
 We like having the peace of mind that trained agents respond at the push of a button with a personalized emergency plan.
 They can even follow preferences for notifying contacts.